 Basic Potato Salad

 This recipe is adapted from the “Classic Potato Salad” by Betty Crocker.
-I have included the sour cream, dill pickles, and minced radishes that my mom always used in her potato salad.
+I have included the sour cream, dill pickles, and minced radishes (my mom always added them to her potato salad.)

 - 1 ½ pounds Yukon Gold potatoes